Themes in Your Spiritual Autobiography

 Your journal can become a place for exploring challenging themes.
 What difficult realities have you had to face throughout your journey?
 Think of what you fear the most.
 Pick your biggest fear, and write it down within the center of a circle.
 What color, or colors, could help you describe the fear?
 Fill the circle with the colors that help you describe your fear.

 Imagine a life without this fear.
 What colors would best describe a life free of this fear?
 Fill the area outside the circle with these colors.
 Consider the contrast between what is inside and outside your circle.
-What does the contrast say about the power of fear in your spiritual life?
-How do your discoveries fit within your spiritual memoir.
+What does the contrast say about the power of fear in your life?
+How do your discoveries fit within your story.

 Fear is among our normal human emotions.
 Sharing a journey that’s free of fear wouldn’t be honest.
 Sharing a journey that’s honest about your “fear themes” helps tell your whole story.
 Consider stories about facing fear: yours and those of others.
 Don’t fear including fear in your story.